mmikowski/powercss/README.md

 This is the first "public release" versions of PowerCSS with a single working example.

+### Version 0.2.x
+This series featured double-buffering support and examples

+### Version 0.3.x
+WIP:: This series has an API change from 0.2.x where we now use the **cascade** term instead of **metasheet**.
+It's a "twofer" - shorter *and* more descriptive.

+In addition, we are currently implementing, optimizing, and testing mixins across all levels.

+### Version 0.4.x
+TODO: Here we will be implementing `get` and `delete` methods.

+### Version 0.5.x
+TODO: Nodejs support, fuller x-browser testing

+### Version 0.6.x
+TODO: Final preparation for 1.x release: docs and regression tests

 ### Testing
 I have yet to test across all platforms.
 Use with care.